-Reporting codes are two digits and can use hexadecimal digits A through F. To disable a reporting code, program it as FF (default setting) or 00.
-For a complete description of reporting codes which can be programmed and lists of Automatic Contact ID and SIA format codes, see section Appendix A: 'Reporting Codes'.
+Reporting codes are two digits and can use hexadecimal digits A through F. To disable a reporting code, program it as "FF" (default setting) or "00".
+For a complete description of reporting codes which can be programmed and lists of automatic Contact ID and SIA format codes, see section Appendix A: 'Reporting Codes'.

-[320]-[321] - Alarm Reporting Codes, Zones 1-32
+[320]-[323] - Alarm Reporting Codes, Zones 1-32

-The panel will transmit the Zone Alarm reporting code for a zone when the zone goes into alarm.
-24-hr type zones will go into alarm whether the panel is armed or disarmed and report to the central station.
+The panel will transmit the Zone Alarm Reporting Code for a zone when the zone goes into alarm.
+24-hour type zones will go into alarm whether the panel is armed or disarmed and report to the central station.
 All other zone types will only go into alarm if the panel is armed.

-Reporting codes can be one or two digits and can use Hex digits (A through F).
-The following is a description of the different reporting codes that can be programmed and when the events will be reported to the central station.
+Reporting codes can be one or two digits and can use HEX digits (A through F).
+The following is a description of the different reporting codes that can be programmed and when the events will be reported to central station.

-[324]-[325] - Alarm Restoral Reporting Codes, Zones 1-32
+[324]-[327] - Alarm Restoral Reporting Codes, Zones 1-32